developwithpurpose/front-end-developer-exercise/app/README.markdown

 All of the elements that relate to the animation are only loaded when the jQuery plugin is instantiated.
 This ensures the cleanest markup for screen readers, search crawlers and those using assistive devices or browsers where JavaScript is unavailable.

-The index that's used to name tabs can be configured on a per-usage basis by assigning the "data-tabSliderIndex" property in the HTML.
+The index that's used to name tabs can be configured on a per-usage basis by assigning the `data-tabSliderIndex` property in the HTML.
 This allows future flexibility should the tab slider UI be used for something other than baby steps.
 In the project files we're using a tab index named "step" to ensure that each tab has a logical name/anchor associated with it (eg. "step1" and "step2").
 The default option is to use a tab index imaginatively named "tab".
 This gives anchors like "tab1" and "tab2".

 ### Initialization & Configuration

-1. Initialize by attaching the "data-tabSlider" property to any HTML element.
+1. Initialize by attaching the `data-tabSlider` property to any HTML element.
-1. Required sub-elements are (1) a '.tabNav' element, containing a list of tab elements, and (2) a '.tabContents' element, containing a hierarchy of elements with corresponding id attributes.
+1. Required sub-elements are (1) a `.tabNav` element, containing a list of tab elements, and (2) a `.tabContents` element, containing a hierarchy of elements with corresponding id attributes.
 See the first example below.
-1. Set the height of your tab content ('tabContents > article' in the following example) explicitly in your CSS.
+1. Set the height of your tab content (`tabContents > article` in the following example) explicitly in your CSS.
 Each tab should have the same height.

 #### Default Usage Example